This vibrant and cosmopolitan town, with a population of around

 Bournemouth is also perfectly located, close to so many places rich in culture and history: The World famous site of Stonehenge; London with Buckingham Palace, Big Ben, the London Eye; Winchester, where Kind Alfred the Great once ruled and so much more…

 … for Fun Lovers

-If you are a fun loving student, look no further, Bournemouth is the place for you.
+If you are a fun-loving student, look no further, Bournemouth is the place for you.
 We welcome an average of 4.7 million visitors every year mainly coming to enjoy the beaches and night life.

-If you like games and activities, you can go bowling, or minigolf, enjoy panoramic views of Bournemouth from the Big Wheel, have a go at laser tag, enjoy paddle boarding, spend some money at the arcades on the pier or even soar over the sea and down to the beach on the zip line.
+If you like games and activities, you can go bowling, or play minigolf, enjoy panoramic views of Bournemouth from the Big Wheel, have a go at laser tag, enjoy paddle boarding, spend some money at the arcades on the pier, or even soar over the sea and down to the beach on the zip line.

-You can also find international restaurants to suit every palate, with cuisines from all over the world, bars with amazing sea views where you can enjoy a nice cocktail or two, sports bars where you can play pool, darts, or watch the football, a really nice cheese and wine bar (personally tested and approved by one of our French staff members), night clubs and of course, many pubs some offering live music and entertainment.
+You can also find international restaurants to suit every palate, with cuisines from all over the world, bars with amazing sea views where you can enjoy a nice cocktail or two, sports bars where you can play pool, darts, or watch football, a really nice cheese and wine bar (personally tested and approved by one of our French staff members), night clubs and of course, many pubs some offering live music and entertainment.